yszh8/chatc.github.io/_pages/about.md

 Research
 ======

 My research interests lie in AI, NLP, and LLMs.
-Specifically, I am interested in building Distributional Multi-Agent LLM Systems for Work (AgentSociety4Work), using multi-agent systems to function as collaborative organizational entities to automate humans' work.
+Specifically, I am interested in building distributional Multi-Agent LLM Systems for Work (AgentSociety4Work), using multi-agent systems to function as collaborative organizational entities, similar to human society, to automate humans' work.
 It involves two parts of research in diverse domains:

-**Scalable, efficient, trustworthy, Collaborative Large Language Model Agent systems.**
+**Scalable, efficient, trustworthy, collaborative Large Language Model Agent systems.**

-Fundamentally, I aim to explore how multiple language models can work together intelligently (Agent x NLP/LLM).
+From a technical perspective, I aim to explore how multiple language models can work together intelligently (Agent x NLP/LLM).
 For instance:

 1. How can we design mechanisms for efficient, accurate, and context-aware communication between LLMs?
 2. How can we harness collective intelligence across multiple agents for complex reasoning and high-stakes decision-making?
 3. What technological, ethical, and policy frameworks are needed for the responsible integration of such systems into society?

-**Make the Agent and Agent Systems work in real-world organizations with humans.**
+**Make the Agent and Agent Systems work in real-world organizations to automate humans' work.**

-I envision agents that can operate as effective members of human organizations, collaborating with people and other agents across domains.
+From an application perspective, I envision agents that can operate as effective members of human organizations, collaborating with people and other agents across domains.
 Key research directions include:

 1. Designing reliable memory systems that enable agents to pursue long-term goals (Agent × Database)